neuroretransmit/model-of-malevolence/README.md

                  - Can we escape a panic but overwrite the instruction pointer to execute our payload?

 With your heart racing and in an effort to not go to prison, you decide you have to do this right.
+So long as neighbors are Linux boxes - this is a wormable exploit if they can talk on the protocol in question/run the same software.

 ## Doing it right